 What are we doing to tackle climate change?

-We have a Climate Emergency Working Group.
-We have an action plan to help us to achieve our annual carbon reduction targets.
+We have a Climate Emergency Action Plan to help us to achieve our annual carbon reduction targets.
 The main themes of the plan are:

 - supporting and enabling sustainable travel